(WAFF) - Good Thursday Morning, Margo Gray here with your headlines.

 The recovery effort of a crashed helicopter and it's pilot will pick up again at 8:00 this morning.
 This is now day 4 to locate the pilot.
 The chopper went down in the Tennessee River, just off the bank of Colbert Ferry Park between Colbert and Lauderdale counties.
 Crews located the wreckage and a barge will help bring it to the surface this morning but the pilot is still missing.
 Rescue crews will use cadaver dogs and aerial again to try and find him.

 Blossomwood parents...be on the look out!
 A notice on Facebook is still up from the Blossomwood Community Watch in south Huntsville.
 It's about a strange man trying to entice children.
 Apparently, a man, about 50 years old with a scruffy white beard driving a black Hyundai Sonata pulled up to an 11 year-old boy who was walking his dog Tuesday.
-The driver asked the boy if he needed a ride but the boy said "no." Then the man tried to give him some candy and asked if he would like to see his puppy.
-The boy kept saying no, to which the man then yelled obscenities at him and sped off, turning left on Cleermont Drive.
+The driver asked the boy if he needed a ride but the boy said "no." Then he tried to give him some candy and asked if he would like to see his puppy.
+The boy kept saying no, to which the man then yelled obscenities at him then sped off, turning left on Cleermont Drive.
 Anyone with information on this case or who sees suspicious activity should report it to Huntsville police at 256-722-7100.